Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: Methodology

 \subsection{Reinforcement Learning with Verifiable Rewards}

-We train models with reinforcement learning with verifiable rewards (RLVR), where each task is paired with a deterministic, programmatic verifier that scores a generated output $y$ for a prompt $x$.
-The verifier produces a scalar reward $r(x,y)\in[0,1]$ via exact matching (e.g., canonical IDs), structured partial credit (e.g., technique vs.\ sub-technique), or set-based overlap (e.g., tactics/mitigations/CWE sets).
-This setting is a natural fit for CTI because many targets are structured and automatically auditable, enabling scalable optimization without a learned reward model or human-labeled preferences.
-Appendix~\ref{sec:minerva-rewards} details answer extraction and task-specific verification.
-We do not use any additional format reward in our experiments.
+We train CTI models using reinforcement learning with verifiable rewards (RLVR).
+Each training task is paired with a deterministic programmatic verifier that evaluates a completion $y$ for a prompt $x$ against a task-specific target.
+The verifier returns a scalar reward $r(x,y)\in[0,1]$, instantiated as exact identifier matching for single-label outputs, structured partial credit for hierarchical labels such as ATT\&CK techniques and sub-techniques, or set-based overlap for multi-label targets such as tactics, mitigations, and CWE sets.
+This formulation is well suited to CTI because many analyst-facing outputs are structured, canonicalized, and automatically auditable.
+It therefore enables scalable optimization without a learned reward model or human preference labels.
+Appendix~\ref{sec:minerva-rewards} describes answer extraction, normalization, and task-specific verification.
+Unless otherwise stated, we do not add a separate format reward.

-We optimize the policy $\pi_\theta$ using Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath,deepseekr1}, a PPO-style method~\citep{schulman2017ppo} that avoids training a critic by estimating advantages from a group of samples per prompt.
-Concretely, for each prompt $x$ we sample a group of completions from $\pi_{\theta_{\text{old}}}(\cdot\mid x)$, score them with the verifier, and compute relative (group-normalized) advantages to form the GRPO policy-gradient update; we follow the standard GRPO formulation in prior work.
-Verifiable-reward training has recently shown strong gains for structured reasoning and generation in LLMs~\citep{shao2024deepseekmath,deepseekr1,wen2025rlvr}, and GRPO provides a stable, critic-free optimizer for leveraging these signals at scale.
+We optimize the policy $\pi_\theta$ with Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath,deepseekr1}, a PPO-style objective~\citep{schulman2017ppo} that avoids training a value critic by estimating advantages from multiple completions sampled for the same prompt.
+For each prompt $x$, we sample a group of $G$ completions $\{y_i\}_{i=1}^{G}$ from $\pi_{\theta_{\mathrm{old}}}(\cdot\mid x)$, score them with the verifier to obtain rewards $r_i=r(x,y_i)$, and compute group-normalized advantages